Archita0102/PD-OpenLANE-Workshop/README.md

 -  Routing is the best or the shortest possible path with less number of twist and turns between two points
 -  Routing tools are based on Lee's Algorithm.
 For more info on the algorithm, please refer here.
--  Two stages of Routing: Global and Detailed Routing.
+-  Two stages of Routing: *Global and Detailed Routing*.

--  A typical maze route/
+-  A typical maze route:

 <p align="center">
 	 <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/6ae967d8-a1a7-4351-ae61-75f2c6e0176f">